Tuesday, December 25, 2007

 Uh, guys ?
 We may have a problem here.

+I guess the worst part is that its not over yet.
+While informants come forward and lead investigators to the mass grave sights, not all are being found I'm sure.
+Because those same informants immediately become targets for reprisals.
+(Hint: The guys that did all the killing are still in power.)
 But as with any human tragedy, there are heroes.
 Ibrahim comes from the village of Mukgar in the Darfur region and while he was brave enough to lead investigators to a mass grave of his people, he would not tell his last name as that would most assuredly become his death sentence.

 In that same vein maybe the carnage can be stopped with the disbanding and trial of the janjaweed militia men.
 They're still there, the crimes running unchecked.
 Aisha Hamid, below, and a group of her neighbors went out to get fire wood and the five of them were attacked and raped.
-I see a strength in her that I hope I would have should I ever face such conditions.
-As a refugee, she faces the conditions I previously mentioned and now, I'm sure, even more attention from said thugs for coming forward.

 Wednesday, May 30, 2007